 Completed a 30-day project to Minimalism

-While I did incorporate the Japanese concept of tidying up Dan Sha Ri, proposed by Hideko Yamashita, into my daily living, I have been eyeing a more operational and structured checklist of tidying (my previous post on Dan Sha Ri).
+While I did incorporate the Japanese concept of tidying up Dan Sha Ri, proposed by Hideko Yamashita, into my daily living, I have been eyeing a more operational and structured checklist of tidying.
 Sadia’s guide starts with tidying up clothing: bags, clothes, shoes and accessories, which wasn’t that difficult because I’ve developed a habit of clearing them once a month.
 Additionally, the space in my wardrobe is very limited.
-The first seven days were smooth!
+The first seven days were smooth.

 The most difficult part was my drawers.
 They were crammed with research papers, notebooks, and loads of stationery.
 They were really messy, or even hopeless.
 This was something I would like to improve because these are an integral part of my home office.

 It would probably be important to go back to some basic questions, such as: what sort of home office environment would I like to be in?